aliahadmd/TimeMachine/GITHUB_RELEASE_GUIDE.md

 - 💡 Suggest features
 - 📢 Share with friends

-Thank you for using Pomodoro Timer! 🙏
+Thank you for using TimeMachine! 🙏
 ```

 ---